 Ask yourself questions like: Is it normal to say hurtful things in your relationship?
 Is this a one-off?
 Are you in a toxic relationship or is this something that has happened once in a blue moon?
 The answers to those questions should help you assess what your next steps can be.

 Related Reading: 12 Hurtful Things You Or Your Partner Should Never Say To Each Other

 10. Do not bring children or others into it

 When you are reacting emotionally to verbal nastiness, you might be tempted to bring in your kids or parents or friends into the argument.
 Refrain because that’s not the answer to how to get over hurtful words in a relationship.
 It will only lead to an escalation.
 If the fight is over one particular issue and it’s between the two of you, leave the rest out.

 Focus only on the words, the sentences and the emotions behind them.
 Do not bring a third party and complicate matters.
-This way, it will be easier to resolve matters – if you want it.
+This way, it will be easier to resolve matters – if you want to resolve them, that is.

 How To Get Over Hurtful Words In A Relationship

 Getting over hurtful words, spoken deliberately or otherwise requires a lot of patience and self-assuredness.
 You need to be confident in your own skin to understand that it’s not always about you but it’s about your partner.
 Moreover, make sure you understand that running away from your feelings is only going to make it worse.

 If you avoid feeling what you’re feeling, it’s only going to come up all at once later on.
 Plus, your partner will assume that it’s okay to be disrespectful to you since there aren’t any consequences.
 To get over hurtful words needs a bit of work, and it starts with a commitment to making things better.